Visit the Fellow FAQ page--don't forget to share it with your fellows!

 Exam results will be released to all program directors, coordinators, and fellows in early March.

-- Fellows can find their individual reports by returning to the exam course through their individual accounts;
+- Fellows can find their individual reports by returning to the exam course through their individual accounts by visiting either Completed Activities or Pending Activities, entering the course, and using the left-hand navigation to locate scores;

-- Program administrators can review the group report and links to individual reports from the institution group page.
+- Program administrators can review the group report and links to individual reports from the institution group page by visiting "View Activities" and selecting the course.

 Program administrators will receive: